earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2017-02-01-raster04-open-lidar-raster-data-r.md

 After completing this tutorial, you will be able to:

 * Open a lidar raster dataset in `R`.
+* Be able to list and define 3 spatial attributes of a raster dataset: extent, crs and resolution.
 * Be able to identify the resolution of a raster in `R`.
 * Be able to plot a lidar raster dataset in `R`.